Princeton-Robot-Planning-and-Learning/prbench-site/markdowns/ClutteredStorage2D-b1.md

 The robot has a movable circular base and a retractable arm with a rectangular vacuum end effector.
 Objects can be grasped and ungrasped when the end effector makes contact.

+### Environment Group Description
+A 2D environment where the goal is to put all blocks inside a shelf.
+There are always obstructions in this environment.
+The robot has a movable circular base and a retractable arm with a rectangular vacuum end effector.
+Objects can be grasped and ungrasped when the end effector makes contact.
 ### Initial State Distribution
 ![initial state GIF](assets/initial_state_gifs/ClutteredStorage2D-b1.gif)